-The wreck of the CHIKUZEN is one of the best dives in the BVI, due to its remote location, this site should only be attempted with our experienced dive instructors.
+The wreck of the CHIKUZEN is one of the best dives in the BVI.
+This is due to its remote location; this site should only be attempted with our experienced dive instructors.

-A 246 ft refrigeration vessel originally built in Shimizu, Japan, she was part of the fishing fleet in St Maarten.
-The propeller of the Chikuzen had been damaged in a storm 2 years prior and so she was moored at the fishing fleet dock, apparently causing quite a bit of damage to the dock.
+CHIKUZEN is a 246 ft refrigeration vessel originally built in Shimizu, Japan.
+She was part of the fishing fleet in St Maarten.
+The propeller of the Chikuzen had been damaged in a storm 2 years prior.
+She was moored at the fishing fleet dock, apparently causing quite a bit of damage to the dock.

-The owners were afraid that she might cause further damage or break free and drift up onto the beach (a vessel of this size would be very expensive to re-float).
-She was intentionally set ablaze off the docks in St Maarten, but this stubborn vessel refused to sink, eventually reaching the BVI, threatening to beach itself on the small island of Marina Cay.
-She was taken under tow and eventually sank without threatening any further coastlines !
+The owners were afraid that she might cause further damage or break free and drift up onto the beach.
+A vessel of this size would be very expensive to re-float.
+This resulted in her being intentionally set ablaze off the docks in St Maarten.
+CHIKUZEN was stubborn as the vessel refused to sink.
+She eventually reached the BVI, threatening to beach itself on the small island of Marina Cay.
+At this point she was taken under tow and eventually sank without threatening any other coastlines !

 This is a challenging site due to regular swells in the 3-5ft range – please check with the dive shop regarding current conditions.